Here’s how the interest rate rise to 4.25% could impact your mortgage, whether you’re a homeowner or property investor.

 What’s your next step?

 Well, you have options.
 It may be possible for you to switch to a new mortgage if your current one isn’t so attractive.
 This could be worthwhile if there are good deals on the market.
 However, if you are currently on a fixed rate, the interest rate will not be affected by the interest rate rise.
 If you are on a fixed rate and decide to try to switch to a different rate you may have an early repayment charge to pay.
-Our qualified mortgage consultants are here to help and may be able to help you fix at a lower rate than you're current one!
-If you’d like to lock in a good deal, Countrywide Mortgage Services currently has access to a range of remortgage options.****
+Our qualified Countrywide Mortgage Services consultants are here to help with access to a range of remortgage options.****